SpSpaghetti/SpSpaghetti/README.md

-can you believe it? i've been gambling every day for 7 years and i still haven't gotten addicted!
-(alternate account for AP CSP)
+number one swag cat fan | alternate account for AP CSP
-(swag cat supremacy)